020 3137 8400

 They provide a perfectly positioned source of light for reading, and are also ideal if you’re short on space for table or floor lamps.

-This beautiful twin-headed, chrome and glass wall lamp looks stunning within the bedroom as a night light.
-When centred over a double or twin beds, it illuminates both sides, and this elegant, yet modern fixture is also available in antique brass.
+This beautiful chrome and glass wall lamp looks stunning within the bedroom as a night light.
+Illuminates both sides of the bed with one on either side, this elegant, yet modern fixture is also available in satin brass.

-For any dressing table, this illuminated magnifying mirror with pull cord switch, is a stroke of genius.
+For any dressing table, this illuminated mirror with pull cord switch, is a stroke of genius.

-With modern chrome and sandblasted detail, 3 x magnification, plus swing arm and adjustable head — it teams aesthetic appeal with invaluable functionality.
+With modern lines and LED lights — it teams aesthetic appeal with invaluable functionality.

 Picture Lights